-- Maximum crediting period allowed under GS4GG are as CSA - 15 Yrs, RE - 15 Yrs, if not defined in activity requirement or applicable methodology - 10 Yrs. - The start date of the GS crediting period shall be same as the start date of the CDM crediting period.
+- The crediting period of the transitioning CPA registered with other standards or certification schemes cannot be changed/extended. - Maximum crediting period allowed under GS4GG are as CSA - 15 Yrs, RE - 15 Yrs, if not defined in activity requirement or applicable methodology - 10 Yrs. - The start date of the GS crediting period shall be same as the start date of the CDM crediting period.
 (Annex B, GHG Product Requirements) - For a transitioning CPA the total duration of the crediting period, including the period that has been claimed under the host standard, shall not exceed the maximum crediting period allowed under relevant GS4GG activity requirements.

-If a given CPA transitioning to GS4GG, was registered under Standard X with - period after transitioning to GS4GG. renewable crediting period (73 year): The total crediting period (Standard X + GS4GG) must be equal to that allowed under relevant GS4GG activity requirements.
-The CPA can only claim remaining years of the maximum allowed crediting period after transitioning to GS4GG.
-For example; the maximum crediting period allowed for renewable energy project is 15 years.
-A renewable energy CPA that has already claimed 5 years under Standard X can only claim remaining 10 years of the total 15 vears of its allowed crediting period after transitioning to GS4GG For a transitioning CPA, the start date of the Gold Standard Crediting Period starts with crediting period start date with other standard or maximum two years before the date of first submission (submission for preliminary review), whichever occurs later..
-(Ref: GHG Product Requirements) All transition CPAs shall be renewed every 5 years.
-The first crediting period renewal under GS4GG takes into account the crediting years that has already been issued by other standard.
-For example, if a CPA start date with standard X is 01/01/2019, the CPA shall renew its crediting period with GS4GG on or before 1st Jan 2024, irrespective of date of transition approval with GS4GG.
-SAFEGUARDING PRINCIPLES ASSESSMENT 9.1 Does the CPA conform to the Gold Standard Safeguarding Principles and Requirements? □ No 9.2 Is there any risk and/or likely adverse outcomes of the project? ☐ Yes ⊠ No 9.3 If answer is yes for Q Error!
+If a given CPA transitioning to GS4GG, was registered under Standard X with - period after transitioning to GS4GG. • renewable crediting period (73 year): The total crediting period (Standard X - GS4GG) must be equal to that allowed under relevant GS4GG activity requirem The CPA can only claim remaining years of the maximum allowed crediting period allowed for renewable energy project is 15 years.
+A renewable energy CPA that has already claimed 5 years under Standard X can only claim remaining 10 years of the total years of its allowed crediting period after transitioning to GS4GG For a transitioning CPA, the start date of the Gold Standard Crediting Period starts with crediting period start date with other standard or maximum two years before the date submission (submission for preliminary review), whichever occurs later (Ref: GHG Property Requirements) All transition CPAs shall be renewed every 5 years.
+The first crediting period renewal under GS4GG takes into account the crediting years that has already been issued by other start example, if a CPA start date with standard X is 01/01/2019, the CPA shall renew is crediting period with GS4GG on or before 1st Jan 2024, irrespective of date of transition approval with GS4GG. nents. iod after y tal 15 h of first oduct ander tandard.
+9 SAFEGUARDING PRINCIPLES ASSESSMENT 9.1 Does the CPA conform to the Gold Standard Safeguarding Principles and Requirements?
+9.2 Is there any risk and/or likely adverse outcomes of the project? □ Yes ⊠ No 9.3 If answer is yes for Q Error!
 Reference source not found.Error!
-Reference source not found., can the project achieve requirements with □ Yes regards to the relevant principle through design, management or risk □ No mitigation?
-9.4 If answer is yes for O Error!
-Reference source not found.Error! □ Yes Reference source not found., have the Mitigation Measures added to the □ No Monitoring Plan (if required)?
-Complete the Annex 1 and section D. Summary of Safeguarding Principles below.
-Requirement: The transitioning project shall conform to the Gold Standard Safeguarding Principles and Requirements.
-(Ref: Section 4.1.19 of GS4GG Principles and Requirements) Guidelines: The detailed Safequarding Principles and Requirements checklist is available in Annex 1 of this document.
-10| STAKEHOLDER CONSULTATION REQUIREMENTS 10.1 Has the CPA conducted a Stakeholder Consultation in accordance with the □ Yes requirements of Gold Standard Stakeholder Consultation & Engagement ⊠ No Requirements?
-The answer to Q 10.1 is "No", if any of the questions below is answered as
+Reference source not found., can the project achieve requirements with regards to the relevant principle through design, management or risk mitigation? □ Yes □ No 9.4 If answer is yes for Q Error!
+Reference source not found.Error!
+Reference source not found., have the Mitigation Measures added to the Monitoring Plan (if required)? □ Yes □ No Comp lete the Annex 1 and section D. Summary of Safeguarding Principles below rement : The transitioning project shall conform to the Gold Standard Safeguarding Prin equirements.
+(Ref: Section 4.1.19 of GS4GG Principles and Requirements) ciples lines: The detailed Safeguarding Principles and Requirements checklist is available in Ar ocument. nnex 1 of 10 STAKEHOLDER CONSULTATION REQUIREMENTS 10.1 Has the CPA conducted a Stakeholder Consultation in accordance with the requirements of Gold Standard Stakeholder Consultation & Engagement Requirements?
+The answer to Q 10.1 is "No", if any of the questions below is answered as "No".
+The project should take the question(s) into account and address the gap when conducting supplementary stakeholder consultation to comply with GS4GG requirements. □ Yes ⊠ No conducted to comply with CDM/other standard requirements?